Panzanella Tuscan Summer Bread Salad

 Nutrition 411

-Tomatoes are the major source of the antioxidant lycopene, which has been linked to many health benefits, including reduced risk of heart disease and cancer.
+Tomatoes are the major source of the antioxidant lycopene.
+It has been linked to many health benefits.
+These include a reduced risk of heart disease and cancer.
 The tomato (Solanum lycopersicum) is a fruit from the nightshade family native to South America.
 They are technically a fruit but are generally eaten and prepared like a vegetable.
 They are a great source of vitamin C, potassium, folate, and vitamin K. (trusted source).

 Onions contain antioxidants and sulfur-containing compounds.
 They have been linked to a reduced risk of cancer, lower blood sugar levels, and improved bone health.
 Onions consist mostly of water, carbs, and fiber.
 With fructans being their main fibers, they feed the friendly bacteria in your gut.
-While onions are a healthy component of human diets, they can be deadly for some animals, including dogs, cats, horses, and monkeys. (trusted source).
+Onions are a healthy component of human diets.
+However, they can be deadly for some animals.
+These animals include dogs, cats, horses, and monkeys. (trusted source).

 Panzanella Bread Salad